matt-gardner/pra/index.md

 change.
 If you are seeing configuration errors, or errors when processing parameters, you could either look in the code to see what the available options are (I've tried to make those relatively easy to find...), or you should be sure you have a tagged version of the code checked out.
 The documentation on this site reflects version 3.0.
+So, yes, this documentation is out of date, though some of it is still applicable.
+You can also look at the example directory in the github repo for example experiment configurations that should be working.
+If you have trouble, just ask me for help.

 ## License